 Figure 1.
-Biodiesel regulations assessment discussion between Coaction Indonesia team and other NGOs.
+Biodiesel regulations assessment between the team from Coaction Indonesia and other invited NGOs

-On April 15, 2019, Purnomo Yusgiantoro Center was invited to a joint discussion between several non-governmental organizations hosted by Coaction Indonesia in Jakarta.
+On 15 April 2019, Purnomo Yusgiantoro Center was invited to a joint discussion between several non-governmental organizations hosted by Coaction Indonesia in Jakarta.
 The topic of the discussion was the development of biodiesel in Indonesia.
-Biodiesel, as one of the products of renewable energy in Indonesia, become a hot topic because it is well developed in Indonesia.
-The biodiesel in Indonesia is made from palm, and Indonesia is the biggest exporter of palm oil alongside Malaysia.
-Palm oil is commonly used in food industry purposes.
+Biodiesel, as one of the renewable energy products in Indonesia, had became a hot topic because it was well developed in Indonesia.
+The biodiesel in Indonesia was made out of palm oil and Indonesia was the biggest exporter of palm oil alongside Malaysia.
+Palm oil is commonly used in food industry.
 However, only the high quality of palm can be utilized as palm oil.
-The government had tried to reutilize the low quality of palm to give an added value of palm.
+The government had tried to reutilize the low quality of palm to give an added value to palm.
 It was found that palm with lower quality could be used as a biodiesel source.
-This invention was good news for Indonesia economics so that they could maximize the potency of palm industries.
-This topic was also brought on Indonesia’s presidential debate on February 19, 2019, on energy, food, infrastructure, natural resources, and the environment as the main theme.
+This invention was good news for economics in Indonesia as it could maximize the potency of palm industries.
+This topic was also presented during Indonesia’s Presidential Debate on 19 February 2019, on energy, food, infrastructure, natural resources and the environment as the main theme.

-A non-governmental organization focusing on the energy sector in Indonesia has a role in overseeing the government’s performance, especially on the issued regulation and policy.
-The regulation supposes to have a sustainable goal for energy development.
-As biodiesel development is essential for Indonesia, the government must consider that the regulation is not only beneficial for them but also the people without risking other sectors that might correlate.
-Hence, the organizations agreed to have another join discussion in the future and invited other organizations and experts who were focusing on several aspects such as policy, economy, social, and environment.
+A non-governmental organization focusing on energy sector in Indonesia has a role in overseeing the government’s performance, especially on the issued regulation and policy.
+The regulation was supposed to have a sustainable goal for energy development.
+As biodiesel development was essential for Indonesia, the government must consider that the regulation was not only beneficial for them but also for the people without risking other related sectors.
+Hence, the organizations agreed to have another join discussion in the future and invited other organizations and experts focus on several aspects such as policy, economy, social and environment.